 Rigobert Song Biography: Net Worth, Family, Age, Career Goals, Wife, Death, Height, Photos

-Rigobert Song is a former professional football player of Cameroonian descent and current coach of the Cameroon national team.
+Rigobert Song is a former Cameroonian professional footballer and current manager of the Cameroon national team.

-He was known for his defensive skills and long and successful career as a player and coach.
-He played in four World Cups, eight Africa Cup of Nations tournaments and several clubs in Europe and Türkiye.
+He is known for his defensive skills and a long and successful career as a player and coach.
+He played in four World Cups, eight African Cup of Nations tournaments and several club competitions in Europe and Turkey.

-He is also the uncle of Cameroonian midfielder Alex Song.
+He is also the uncle of Cameroon midfielder Alex Song.

 File